Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

 ### Failure Analysis

-We labeled failure reasons on a subset of tasks (15/50). **Click a bar to filter example videos below:**
+To analyze why the robot fails, we labeled failures on a subset of tasks (15/50). *Select a reason to see the explanation and video examples:*

 <style>
 .hbar-chart { margin: 1.5rem auto; max-width: 720px; }